The Audio-Lingual Method: definition, history, principles, pros and cons

 4. All the necessary words and structures should be drilled to the extent of automatic reproduction without taking any extra minutes to think.

 5. No emphasis is placed on the explanation of grammar rules.
-Audio-lingual methods followers believe that learning any language is pretty similar to the acquisition of the native language.
+Audio-lingual method followers believe that learning any language is similar to the acquisition of the native language.
 Therefore, rules can be induced from examples and practice.

 6. Audio-lingual practitioners follow the “natural order” of developing language skills: listening, speaking, reading, and writing.